mlibrary/microsites-vagrant/README.md

 1. `vagrant up`
 1. Follow instructions in `vagrant up` output to get an Oauth access token for box.it.umich.edu.

-## Starting with microsites
+## Starting with microsites' WordPress

-1. Copy database credentials from `credentials/mysql/microsites` to `microsites/wp-config.php`
 1. Install a fresh database, or load a database with `bin/db import`
 1. Visit at http://microsites.local/